zacstewart/zacstewart.github.io/_posts/2012-04-14-http-options-method.md

 > The response body, if any, SHOULD also include information about the communication options.
 The format for such a body is not defined by this specification, but might be defined by future extensions to HTTP.

-It could be an HTML page with documentation, but that's sort of unpractical, because users don't click the "get options" button in their browsers before visiting a page.
+It could be an HTML page with documentation, but that's sort of unpractical because users don't click the "get options" button in their browsers before visiting a page.
 Machines may though.

 APIs should be taking advantage of this.
 There are many benefits to be gained from producing machine readable docs at every endpoint.
 It would boon for automatic client generation for web services.
 Communication between web services could be much more resilient if they had a codified way to check their abilities against each other.